 Bear in mind that in recent years, it has become fairly common practice to find:

-- The ceremony and reception held at one venue, especially for weddings that are held in more rural locations.
+- The ceremony and reception are held at one venue, especially for weddings that are held in more rural locations.

-- Wedding venue fees on a ‘per head’ basis (usually all-inclusive of the caterer, draping décor and other basics).
+- Wedding venue fees on a ‘per head’ basis (usually all-inclusive of the caterer, draping décor, and other basics).

 It is difficult to give cost estimations, however, for an all-inclusive type of venue, which stipulates specific partner suppliers/contractors and, which needs to be completely booked out for the wedding (for example, a game lodge or a wine estate), the costs will definitely be a little higher than normal.
-Photography and videography services, catering and flowers are also major cost areas that vary greatly depending on the suppliers chosen.
+Photography and videography services, catering, and flowers are also major cost areas that vary greatly depending on the suppliers chosen.

 You should request a receipt and/or contract of agreement wherever possible.
 As in any country where crime exists, be extra careful about giving personal credit card details and social security information to unknown suppliers or over the phone.
-As a precaution, it is also advisable not to carry large amounts of cash or flashy valuables on your person while travelling around the country.
+As a precaution, it is also advisable not to carry large amounts of cash or flashy valuables on your person while traveling around the country.